19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 [6/2013]

-(3) Upon the filing in court of such notification, then, unless otherwise ordered by the court before which any proceedings are pending, all steps in the proceedings shall, by virtue of this subsection, be stayed for a period of 14 days and, subject as aforesaid, during such period, time fixed by or under any Act or by or under any Rules of Court, regulations or otherwise for the doing of any act or the taking of any step in the proceedings shall not run.
+(3) Upon the filing in court of such notification, then, unless otherwise ordered by the court before which any proceedings are pending, all steps in the proceedings shall, by virtue of this subsection, be stayed for a period of 14 days and, subject as aforesaid, during such period, time fixed by or under any Act or by or under any Rules of Court, Family Justice Rules or regulations or otherwise for the doing of any act or the taking of any step in the proceedings shall not run.

+[Act 27 of 2014 wef 01/10/2014]

 [6/2013]